hardhiqchoudhary-arch/OurNews-iOS/README.md

-# OurNews - Social News Platform
+# OurNews (PulseNews: Personalized iOS News Platform)

 A comprehensive iOS news application that combines real-time news aggregation with social networking features, built with SwiftUI and Firebase.